frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/introduction/index.md

 - Track all invoices and payments.
 - Know what quantity of which product is available in stock.
-- Identify and track your key performance indicators (KPI's).
+- Identify and track your key performance indicators (KPIs).
 - Identify open customer queries.
 - Manage employee payroll.
 - Assign tasks and follow up on them.